princenyeche/jiraone/report.md

     USER.get_all_users(pull="active", user_type="atlassian", file="user_file.csv")
 ```

-* generate a report of all user in the instance and which group do they belong to
+* Generate a report of all user in the instance and which group do they belong to

 ```python
 from jiraone import LOGIN, USER